Content templates

 To add the corresponding view for the view component, create a view following the convention /Views/Shared/Components/{View Component Name}/Default.cshtml.

-Example: The view component for a block:
+The following example shows the view component for a block:

 namespace AlloyTemplates.Components {